texasflood/texasflood.github.io.b/_posts/2015-03-11-vim-improvements.md

 - Sometimes the position of the status bar is too high, but is corrected when you try and scroll

 - <C-p> and <C-n> completion in the command line bar - especially for search and replace!

+- Show all spelling errors in document in one list so one can quickly see which ones are actual errors.
+Also a good error detection scheme for .tex files